 - the ultimate supervision of the persons entrusted with the management of the Company, in particular with respect to their compliance with the law, the Articles of Association, regulations and directives;

-- the preparation of the Annual Report, Compensation Report and the shareholders’ meeting, including implementation of the resolutions adopted by the shareholders’ meeting;
+- the preparation of the annual report (incl. statutory financial statements), compensation report and the shareholders’ meeting, including the implementation of the resolutions adopted by the shareholders’ meeting;

-- the notification of a judge in the event of over-indebtedness;
+- the notification of a judge in case of over-indebtedness;

 - the passing of resolutions concerning an increase of the share capital and regarding the preparation of capital increase reports as well as the respective amendments to the Articles of Association; and